Leica CL vs Sony RX10 III

-The Leica CL (Typ 7323) and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were officially introduced, respectively, in November 2017 and March 2016.
+The Leica CL (Typ 7323) and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were revealed to the public, respectively, in November 2017 and March 2016.
 The CL is a mirrorless interchangeable lens camera, while the RX10 III is a fixed lens compact.
-The cameras are based on an APS-C (CL) and an one-inch sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on an APS-C (CL) and an one-inch (RX10 III) sensor.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Leica CL and the Sony RX10 III.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is notably larger (22 percent) than the Leica CL.
 It is noteworthy in this context that the RX10 III is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.